JSeam2/alloy-fireblocks/README.md

 Clone the repository and run `cd alloy-fireblocks/ && cargo doc --open`

-## Add ethers-fireblocks to your repository
+## Add alloy-fireblocks to your repository

 ```toml
 [dependencies]